 The best way to learn and internalise knowledge is to practice as much as possible and avail of expert feedback and advice.

-Our training platform is a unique online course offering which is designed to support candidates in all stages of preparation for the final SQE assessment.
+Our training platform, where all SQE mock simulations are conducted, is a unique online course offering which is designed to support candidates in all stages of preparation for the final SQE assessment.

 We provide lectures and training materials as well as mock stations where you can choose a time slot to suit your schedule, perform the legal writing assessment, and receive personalised feedback.
 We provide an email outlining the issue to be addressed, and you can then complete the assessment yourself (ideally under exam conditions) and submit within a certain time frame.
 We then assess your submission on both the application of legal knowledge as well as the language used, usually by two separate assessors – a linguist and a qualified solicitor.